AElfProject/aelf-community/guide.md

 ## Setting up your dev environment, coding, and debugging

-- Development Guide: Setting up your development environment.
+- Development Guide([Check it here](https://docs.aelf.io/en/latest/getting-started/development-environment/environment-setup.html)): Setting up your development environment.
 - Testing: How to run unit, integration, and end-to-end tests in your development sandbox.
 - Conformance Testing： What is conformance testing and how to create/manage them.
 - Coding Conventions: Coding style advice for contributors.